yostane/dagger2_android_tutorial/README.md

-# Dependency injection with Dagger 2 - Part1: @Inject and @Provides
+# Dependency injection with Dagger 2 - Part 2: @Inject and @Provides

 Dependency Injection, or DI in short, is a design pattern that allows to delegate the creation of objects and their dependencies to another object or framework.
 It is gaining a lot of interest in Android application development.
 This post shows how to inject objects using Dagger 2 through a console app.